Chapter 4 : I love you too, honey

 Amelia tossed and turned, trying to get comfortable again.
 A loud noise was filling the room and it had woken her up about five minutes ago.
 For a while after she had awoken, she tried to figure out where the noise had come from and it wasn’t until she lifted her head to look over at James, sprawled out on the floor, did she work it out.

-Letting out a loud groan she pulled a pillow over her head to drown out the noise but to no avail, the noise from James’s snoring was too loud.
+Letting out a loud groan, she pulled a pillow over her head to drown out the noise but to no avail, the noise from James’s snoring was too loud.
 She couldn’t believe that she had forgotten about it.
 She let out a growl before getting out of the bed angrily, throwing the covers down and scraping her hair away from her face.

 She looked down to see James sprawled over most the floor, his arms stuck out at odd angles and his mouth open, drooling into his pillow.
 Amelia glared down at him; he was blocking her way to the bathroom.

-She decided to walk over James, causing him to stop snoring and to let out a 'oomph' as she walked into the bathroom, slamming the door behind her and not caring if it had woke him up.
+She decided to walk over James, causing him to stop snoring and to let out a 'oomph' as she walked into the bathroom, slamming the door behind her and not caring if it had woken him up.
 Feeling quite pleased with herself that she had caused him pain, she locked the door and turned on the shower.

 After getting washed, dried and dressed, she walked out of the bathroom to see that James was already dressed and had put his blanket and pillow onto the bed, making it.